neeer4j/SuperDesk/README.md

 Notes:
 - Transfers are strictly P2P; the server does not store file contents.
-- Default transfer limit is 10MB, and the chunk size is 16KB.
+- Default transfer limit is configurable; recommended ranges are 5–20GB, and the chunk size is 16KB.
 These values can be changed in `shared/index.js` for server-side checks and the agent config for client-side enforcement.
 - To troubleshoot transfers, check DevTools logs for `📁` prefixed messages and confirm that `modules/file-transfer.js` is included in the agent build.

 ## 🔧 Configuration